Einnfeigr/Einnfeigr-website/README.md

+# Disclaimer
+This project was something like my photography portfolio, and field for experiments in Java, Spring and GitHub.
+It was up and running for two years on Heroku, but then free hosting plans were cancelled.
+I've started to rewrite website from scratch (see https://github.com/Einnfeigr/Einnfeigr-website_v3), but then switched to other projects and started to learn Rust

 # Einnfeigr website
 This is a simple project of my website called 'Einnfeigr' <br />
 Main goal is to represent info about my services related to photography, examples of work <br />